Yukino2002/WEC-Parallel-Computing/Readme.md

 </br>The shortest distance can be easily calculated because that aspect of the solution is no different from the regular BFS algorithm, i.e., Distance[node] = Distance[parent] + 1.
 We also do not need to worry about mulitple traversals as we use the Visited array to store whether they have already been visited or not.

-</br>Finally, I print the list of shortest distance of all the nodes from the source.
+</br>Finally, I print the list of shortest distances of all the nodes from the source.
 (All other nodes with distance zero apart from the source, are inaccessible.
 They can't be reached because they are not connected)